The most obvious symptom of Sleep Apnea is loud snoring.

 Estimated 80% of sleep apnea sufferers are unaware that they suffer from OSA, and therefore are untreated(1).

 Sleep Apnea is one of the most common kinds of sleep disorders.
-People suffering from Sleep Apnea would stop breathing during sleep.
-Such events can happen hundreds of times during sleep and each may last for a few seconds to a few minutes(2).
+People suffering from Sleep Apnea would have their airway being blocked, and stop breathing during sleep.
+Such events can happen hundreds of times during sleep and each event may last for a few seconds to a few minutes(2).
 This causes lowering of oxygen saturation in blood, frequent awakenings and poor sleep quality.

 There are 3 types of sleep apnea: